ZainNasrullah/computer-vision-deep-learning-intro-papers/README.md

 **MultiScale Context Aggregation By Dilated Convolutions (April, 2016)**
 - Proposes the use of Dilated Convolutions (using larger filter map with k non-zero values) to aggregate multi-scale information without loss of resolution.
 Based on the fact that dilated convolutions can exponentially expand the receptive field without loss of resolution or coverage.
-    - A1 1-dilated convolution is the same as an ordinary convolution.
+    - A 1-dilated convolution is the same as an ordinary convolution.
 A 2-dilated adds a single zero pixel between all pixels in the filter map thus increasing hte receptive field of a 3x3 filter to 7x7.
 Similarly, a 4-dilated convolution (three zero pixels between filter map pixels) transforms a 3x3 filter to 15x15.
 The receptive field grows exponentially while the number of parameters grow linearly.
 - Proposes a Context module that takes advantage of different dilation factors.
     - Found that identify initialization (each layer passes the input forward) was more effective than random initialization
 - Proposes a Front-End module that removes pooling layers and experimentally obtains better dense prediction accuracy.
 The rationale behind this is that certain aspects of the classification network aren't applicible to dense prediction.